Close Alert Banner

 Report stray animals

-To report lost, injured, wild or stray animals call your local municipality's animal services to have the animal removed from your neighbourhood.
+To report lost, injured, wild or stray animals, please call your local municipality's animal services for more information.

 Animal services contacts: